-The parish council was successful in getting the Somerset Highways Experimental Traffic Order closing Gason Lane and Blackwell Road to non residents made permanent.
-Volunteers have been required to put out road closed signs and the village has benefited from the consequential reduction in traffic as a result.
+The PC was successful in getting the Highways Experimental Traffic Order, closing Gason Lane and Blackwell Road to non-residents, made permanent and the village has benefited from the consequential reduction in traffic as a result.

-The A303 dualling construction works have had an impact on Queen Camel and the parish council has held meetings with contractors to mitigate specific problems.
+The A303 dualling construction works have continued to impact on Queen Camel and the parish council has held meetings with contractors to mitigate specific problems.

-A grant of £9980 was secured by the parish council from National Highways towards the new play equipment in recognition of the disruption caused by the road works to the village.
+A grant of £10,000 has been secured by the parish council from National Highways towards the new play equipment in recognition of the disruption caused by the road works to the village.